Declare a New State!

 Declare a New State! is the debut studio album by American Indie pop band the Submarines.
-It was released on March 14, 2006 on the Canadian Nettwerk label.
+It was released on March 14, 2006, on the Canadian Nettwerk label.
 The album was mastered by a friend, Jeff Lipton of Peerless Mastering, as a wedding present for band members John Dragonetti and Blake Hazard.
-"Modern Inventions" was used in the ending credits of the short-lived MTV series, Good Vibes.
+"Modern Inventions" was used in the ending credits of the short-lived MTV series, Good Vibes, as well as the Pixar documentary The Pixar Story (the latter using an instrumental version).